Dannyxie/Note/Note of CSS The Definitive Guide.md

 ####Using auto
 - three properties that can be applied `auto`: `width`, `margin-left`, or `margin-right`
-- If you set `width`, `margin-left`, or `margin-right` to a value of `auto, and give the remaining two properties specific values, then the property that is set to `auto` determines the length required to make the element box's width equal to the parent element's `width`.
+- If you set `width`, `margin-left`, or `margin-right` to a value of `auto`, and give the remaining two properties specific values, then the property that is set to `auto` determines the length required to make the element box's width equal to the parent element's `width`.
 - In the case where all three properties are set to something other than `auto` --  or, in CSS terminology, when these formatting properties have been `overconstrained`-- the `margin-right` is always forced to be `auto`.
 - `margin-right` is forced to be `auto` only for **left-to-right** languages such as English.
 In **right-to-left** languages, everything is reversed, so `margin-left` is forced to be `auto`, not `margin-right`.
 - If both margins are set explicitly, and `width` is set to `auto`, then the value of `width` will be set to whatever value is needed to reach the required total(which si the content width of the parent element).